joshuaalpuerto/oh-my-home/README.md

 - [jest](https://facebook.github.io/jest/) - Complete and easy to set-up JavaScript testing solution.
 Works out of the box for any React project.
 - [enzyme](https://github.com/airbnb/enzyme) - JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.

+### CLI
+- `yarn test` - run all unit test
+- `yarn test:watch` - run all unit tests and watch it interactively.
+- `yarn test:coverage` - run all unit test with coverage.